janosh/matbench-discovery/site/src/routes/preprint/+page.md

 We find a large performance gap between models that make one-shot predictions directly from unrelaxed inputs such as MEGNet, Wrenformer, CGCNN, CGCNN+P, Voronoi RF versus UIPs that predict forces to emulate DFT relaxation.
 While the F1 scores and DAFs of non-UIPs are seemingly unaffected, their $R^2$ coefficients are significantly worse.
 Except for CGCNN+P, all fail to achieve positive $R^2$.
 This means their predictions explain the observed variation in the data less than a horizontal line through the test set mean.
 In other words, these models are not predictive in a global sense (across the full dataset range).
 However, even models with negative $R^2$ can be locally good in the positive and negative tails of the test set hull distance distribution.
 They suffer most in the mode near the stability threshold of 0 eV/atom above the hull.
 This reveals an important shortcoming of $R^2$ as a metric for classification tasks like ours.

-The reason CGCNN+P achieves better regression metrics than CGCNN but is still worse as a classifier becomes apparent from [the SI histograms](/si#fig:hist-clf-pred-hull-dist-models) by noting that the CGCNN+P histogram is more sharply peaked at the 0 hull distance stability threshold.
+The reason CGCNN+P achieves better regression metrics than CGCNN but is still worse as a classifier becomes apparent from @fig:hist-clf-pred-hull-dist-models by noting that the CGCNN+P histogram is more sharply peaked at the 0 hull distance stability threshold.
 This causes even small errors in the predicted convex hull distance to be large enough to invert a classification.
 Again, this is evidence to choose carefully which metrics to optimize.
 Regression metrics are far more prevalent when evaluating energy predictions.
 In our benchmark, energies are just means to an end to classify compound stability.
 Regression accuracy is of little use on its own unless it helps classification.
 The field needs to be aware that this is not a given.

 ### Cumulative Precision + Recall